πΊοΈ Understanding Levels

 - Define what a Level is in Unreal Engine and its purpose

-- Differentiate between persistent levels and streaming levels
+- Describe persistent levels and streaming levels, and where each still fits

 - Navigate and use the World Settings panel

-- Create and save new levels in your project
+- Create and save new levels using the UE 5.8 level templates

 Estimated Time: 30-40 minutes